Judd–Ofelt theory: History

-Application software
+Analysis software

-Judd–Ofelt intensity parameters from absorption spectrum of any lanthanide can be calculated by the RELIC application software.
+Judd–Ofelt intensity parameters can be calculated from absorption spectrum of any lanthanide by the RELIC analysis software.

-Judd–Ofelt intensity parameters and derived quantities (oscillator strengths, radiative transition probabilities, luminescence branching ratios, excited state radiative lifetimes, and estimates of quantum efficiencies) from the emission spectrum of Eu3+ doped compounds, can be obtained by the JOES application software.
+The intensity parameters and derived quantities (oscillator strengths, radiative transition probabilities, luminescence branching ratios, excited state radiative lifetimes, and estimates of quantum efficiencies) of Eu3+ doped compounds, can be obtained by the JOES application software from their emission spectrum.
+Theoretical Judd-Ofelt intensity parameters for Eu3+ can be obtained using the LUMPAC software.
+Additionally, the JOYSpectra web platform provides these parameters for all Ln3+ ions.